Freaky Mother’s Day Card

 I sent the card two days in advance, which I foolishly thought was plenty of time for my card to travel the length of California.
 The day of, I got a text from my dad reminding me it was Mother’s Day, which was very upsetting coming from such a non-believer.
 I called to talk to my mom and apologize for the late card and discovered she had a terrible cold.
 Light was also hurting her eyes, so she was wearing sunglasses inside.
 We chatted, and I was positive that once she received my card, things would really turn around for her.

 “Looks like the mommy figure is involved in some sort of sadistic manipulation of the red head nude.
 Im your mom right, so I can tell you that this is too freaky for a mother’s day card.
 The possible narratives are unpleasant to ponder.
 I want a different one next year.”

 I had never thought of the picture as a mother and daughter.
-But since the nude figure has red hair, she naturally thought of me (all red heads are the same, remember).
+But since the nude figure has red hair, she naturally thought of me.
 Also, I was using it as a Mother’s Day card.
 I called to talk to her that night.
 She told me that on top of it all, she hates Degas.
 He was an anti-semite and sexist.
 I should have known she would feel this way.
 She’s a painter for heavens sake!
 She’s not going to look at it and go for the joke, and even though I wasn’t raised in a card accepting home, I know that a Mother’s Day card should not disturb your mother.